DIYtranscriptomics/DIYtranscriptomics.github.io/_pages/community.md

 ## Getting help from TAs and other students

-You can interact with the instructor and TAs to get feedback and ask questions by joining our discord community.
-Just click 'join discord' at the bottom of the widget below.
+To interact with the instructor and TAs, get feedback, and ask questions, please join our discord community.
+If you don't have a Discord account, you'll need to register for one first by going to Discord.
+Once you're registered, you'll want to download the Discord app for your laptop (better than using Discord in the browser).
+Then, just click 'join discord' at the bottom of the widget below.

-<iframe src="https://discord.com/widget?id=1057774697867120750&theme=dark" width="700" height="1000" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>
+<iframe src="https://discord.com/widget?id=1057774697867120750&theme=dark" width="350" height="500" allowtransparency="true" frameborder="0" sandbox="allow-popups allow-popups-to-escape-sandbox allow-same-origin allow-scripts"></iframe>

 -----------------------------